sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - Various type of services (e.g. HTTP endpoint, message source, data source)
 - Service discovery with Vert.x
 - How to use Vert.x Circuit Breaker
-- How to implement a simple API gateway
+- How to implement a simple API Gateway
 - How to manage global authentication using OAuth 2 and Keycloak with Vert.x-Auth
-- How to configure and use SockJS - Event bus bridge
+- How to configure and use SockJS - Event Bus Bridge

 And many more things too...